 The "re-imagining Sherman Park Project" will contribute towards re-energizing Sherman Park and improving quality of life for neighborhood residents based on preliminary evidence from similar studies on effects of Parks on health and quality of life.
 According to the National Recreation and Parks Department (NRPA), multiple studies have proven that more time spent in parks and green spaces can help individuals fight against mental health issues like depression, anxiety, and stress.
 Making sure that all people have access to parks and outdoor programming is a critical way to increase these positive effects on health and quality of life for residents of Sherman Park.
-Furthermore, researchers from the University of Alabama at Birmingham Department of Occupational Therapy have published new findings that suggest spending 20 minutes in an urban park will make someone happier regardless of whether they are engaging in exercise or not during the visit.
+Furthermore, researchers from the University of Alabama at Birmingham Department of Occupational Therapy have published new findings that suggest spending 20 minutes in an urban park setting improves a sense of well-being regardless of whether they are engaging in exercise or not during the visit.

 As Sherman Park and the Mary Ryan Boys & Girls Club looks to the future, it has become clear that making physical changes to address the changing needs of the community is essential.
-From adding a new splashpad, to resurfacing the basketball courts, addressing drainage issues in the park, updating beloved amenities will breathe new life into Sherman Park, the Club, and the neighborhood at large.
+From adding a new splashpad, to resurfacing the basketball courts, addressing drainage issues in the park, re-activating an attractive concessions area, and adding an outdoor amphitheater to hose summer events.
+Updating these many amenities will breathe new life into Sherman Park, the Club, and the neighborhood at large.
 Most importantly, these updates will ensure that the park can be used to its fullest potential and serve the public for years to come.